leventarican/leventarican.github.io/content/android-testing.md

     assertEquals(3, result)
 }
 ```
-Use an assertion framework.
+* Use an assertion framework.
 For example hamcrest framework.
 For hamcrest you need to add the dependency in your build file.
+Example usage (differs from junit assertion)
 ```
 // `is` so called _matcher_
 assertThat(result, `is`(3))